How to Manage Databases Effectively in cPanel

 2. Locate the Database Management Section

-- Once inside cPanel, scroll down to the Databases section.
+- Once logged in, scroll down to the Databases section.

 - Here, you’ll find tools like phpMyAdmin, MySQL Databases, and MySQL Database Wizard.